jgwill/wode/WODE.md

 npm run example-graph
 ```

-The script `scripts/wode-langgraph-example.js` builds a minimal `StateGraph` that asks an LLM to respond to "Hello" and prints the reply.
-Use this as a starting point for designing more complex graphs or streaming workflows.
+The script `scripts/wode-langgraph-example.js` now streams tokens as the model replies, demonstrating how LangGraph can emit live events.
+Use this as a starting point for designing more complex graphs or custom streaming workflows.